Gearank – Music Gear Information for Live Performance or Studio

 Loop Controls

-While compact looping pedals can get things done, controlling them with their single footswitch can be a challenge.
-Manufacturers usually require you to do various "dance" steps to trigger different functions like recording, playback, undo and redo.
-These steps include double steps, hold steps and quick release.
+While compact looping pedals can get things done, controlling them with their single footswitch can be challenging.
+Manufacturers usually require you to do various "dance" steps to trigger functions like recording, playback, undo and redo.
+These steps include double steps, hold steps, and quick release.

-Multiswitch loopers offer easier hands-free control of the loops, since they often have two or more footswitches dedicated to each loop.
-The obvious downside of multi-switch loopers is their bigger and bulkier profile.
+Multiswitch loopers offer easier hands-free control of the loops since they often have two or more footswitches dedicated to each loop.
+The apparent downside of multi-switch loopers is their bigger and bulkier profile.
 But these powerful looper pedals are ideal for utilizing advanced guitar and vocal looping techniques.

 Total Loop Time and Memory Slots

-Over two decades ago, DigiTech released the PDS 8000 looper pedal which had a total loop time of 8 seconds.
+Over two decades ago, DigiTech released the PDS 8000 looper pedal, which had a total loop time of 8 seconds.
 These days, some loopers can store many hours of high-fidelity loops and even more via USB or memory cards.
-Still, you have to note that more is not necessarily better, especially if you're just going for basic one track looping and overdubbing, as evidenced by the popularity of the TC-Electronic Ditto Looper with its 5 minutes total loop time.
+Still, you have to note that more is not necessarily better, especially if you're going for basic one-track looping and overdubbing, as evidenced by the popularity of the TC-Electronic Ditto Looper with its 5-minute total loop time.

-But if you're planning to craft, organize and utilize different loops, then you'll want more loop time and multiple memory slots.
-Multiswitch pedals tend to have more memory, but there are some compact pedals that offer expandable memory and memory slots.
-Thanks to improvements in storage space and speed technology, most loop pedals now offer unlimited overdubs that doesn't degrade in quality.
+But you'll want more loop time and multiple memory slots if you plan to craft, organize, and utilize different loops.
+Multiswitch pedals tend to have more memory, but some compact pedals offer expandable memory and memory slots.
+Thanks to improvements in storage space and speed technology, most loop pedals now offer unlimited overdubs that don't degrade in quality.

 Number of Loop Tracks

-Single-track Loopers are generally good enough for most guitarists, especially those who just want basic looping and are already playing with a band.
-Their straightforward operation and simplicity make them easy to use, while their compact size make them easy to find space for on a pedalboard.
+Single-track Loopers are generally good enough for most guitarists, especially those who want basic looping and are already playing with a band.
+Their straightforward operation and simplicity make them easy to use, and their compact size makes finding space on a pedalboard easy.

 Connectivity

-For basic mono setups, a compact looper pedal with one input and one output port is enough to get the job done.
-More complex rigs, or keyboard instruments with stereo outputs will require stereo input and output ports, which are provided by some of our best guitar pedals in our recommended list above.
-Aux input is a nice plus to have, as it allows you to jam with your favorite tracks, or even store them as loops.
-A few pedals have headphone out, which is nifty for quiet practice.
+For basic mono setups, a compact looper pedal with one input and one output port is enough.
+More complex rigs or keyboard instruments with stereo outputs will require stereo input and output ports, which are provided by some of our best guitar pedals in our recommended list above.
+Aux input is a nice plus, as it allows you to jam with your favorite tracks or even store them as loops.
+A few pedals have headphones out, which is nifty for quiet practice.

-Some loop pedals with USB connectivity allow you to save and manage your loops on your computer, this is pretty handy if you're gathering musical ideas.
-MIDI compatibility is also an important consideration if you're planning to integrate a looper with MIDI clock compatible devices like drum machines.
+Some loop pedals with USB connectivity allow you to save and manage your loops on your computer, which is handy if you're gathering musical ideas.
+MIDI compatibility is also crucial to integrate a looper with MIDI clock-compatible devices like drum machines.

 In addition to outputs, manufacturers are becoming more aware of the need for independent looping and control over different inputs.
-Not being able to separately process tracks and inputs is a common issue with older loopers, thankfully, this is being addressed with recent releases.
-Having an XLR mic input is a must if you're planning on looping your vocals.
+Not being able to separately process tracks and inputs is a common issue with older loopers; thankfully, recent releases address this.
+An XLR mic input is a must if you plan on looping your vocals.

 Size and Weight

-Pedalboard space is considered as an ever decreasing resource, so careful planning is recommended before buying your pedal.
-For this reason, we provided the dimensions of each unit, so you can prepare your board ahead of time.
+Pedalboard space is an ever-decreasing resource, so careful planning is recommended before buying your pedal.
+For this reason, we provided the dimensions of each unit so you can prepare your board ahead of time.
 We've also included weight so you can gauge their portability.

 Extra Features

-While the focus is on looping, it doesn't hurt to have extra features like built-in metronomes, rhythms and effects.
+While the focus is on looping, it doesn't hurt to have extra features like built-in metronomes, rhythms, and effects.
 Some big loopers even come with Vocal Effects like formant shift and Vocoder.
 But too much isn't always good, especially if it will keep you from being productive and inspired.
-Bottom-line, just get one with the features you actually need, or don't waste too much time on things that you're not really going to use for your performances or song ideas.
+The bottom line is just get one with the features you need, or don't waste too much time on things you won't use for your performances or song ideas.

 Best Loop Pedal and Tabletop Unit Selection Methodology

-As much as we would like to feature custom made loopers, we only recommend loopers that are readily available from US based retailers.
-This means that we can't feature the massive Chewie II looper rig, which is what Ed Sheeran uses to loop.
-We also limited the scope to loopers that have a minimum record time of 3 minutes - this avoided short-listing some looper / delay pedal combos.
+As much as we would like to feature custom-made loopers, we only recommend those readily available from US-based retailers.
+This means that we can't feature the massive Chewie II looper rig, which was Ed Sheeran's old looping pedal.
+We also limited the scope to loopers with a minimum record time of 3 minutes—this avoided shortlisting some looper/delay pedal combos.

-For this edition, we ended up with a short list of 31 loopers, and gathered over 22,300 relevant reviews and ratings, all of which were processed by the Gearank Algorithm to produce rating scores out of 100 for each one.
-The resulting scores were used to select only the highest rated models to recommend above.
-Finally, we divided the list into three categories, Compact and Multiswitch pedals, and Tabletop.
-For more information about our methods see How Gearank Works.
+For this edition, we ended up with a short list of 31 loopers and gathered over 22,300 relevant reviews and ratings, all of which were processed by the Gearank Algorithm to produce rating scores out of 100 for each one.
+The resulting scores were used to select only the highest-rated models to recommend above.
+Finally, we divided the list into three categories: Compact, multiswitch pedals, and Tabletop.
+For more information about our methods, see How Gearank Works.

-Note that because market ratings change, some loopers like the Electro Harmonix 720 Stereo Looper and Pigtronix Infinity Looper pedal have dropped off from the list.
-Some popular loopers, like the Headrush Looper, MXR M303 Clone Looper, Singular Sound Aeros Loop, and Nux Loop Core also didn't rate high enough to be included.
+Because market ratings change, some loopers, like the Electro Harmonix 720 Stereo Looper and Pigtronix Infinity Looper pedal, have dropped off the market.
+Some popular loopers, like the Headrush Looper, MXR M303 Clone Looper, Singular Sound Aeros Loop, and Nux Loop Core, didn't rate high enough.
+Newer pedals like the Sheeran Looper need more ratings, so they aren't considered.
+But don't let this stop you from checking out these newer releases.

 About the Author and Contributors